One learner was at the Sharjah International Book Fair last month, working as an interpreter; she also hosted an Arabic podcast about SIBF

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Nearly 7 out of 10 of business leaders – or 67 per cent – are confident about their organisations' growth prospects in 2025.
+Nearly seven out of 10 of business leaders – or 67 per cent – are confident about their organisations' growth prospects in 2025.

-While employers are finding it easier to hire than they were 12 months ago, Robert Half said many of the available candidates have recently relocated to the UAE and lack in-market experience so it is also important for businesses to retain the talent already in the company.
+While employers are finding it easier to hire today compared to 12 months ago, Robert Half said many of the available candidates have recently relocated to the UAE and lack in-market experience, so it is also important for businesses to retain the talent they already have in the company.

 However, nearly half of business leaders – or 47 per cent – say that although it is easier to find workers, it is not easy to find candidates with the right skills, according to recruitment consultancy Robert Half’s 2025 Salary Guide.